amcaraballor/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 | Aggregation Method for Peak Abundances Per Group | The ion feature intensity (LC-MS1 peak area) can be aggregated by GROUPS from the metadatable with either a *Sum* or *Average* (RECOMMENDED, because more robust to the number of samples per GROUPS). | Average  |

 ![img](img/mzmine/quant_options.png)

+## Dereplicator - Insilito Peptidic Natural Products Tool

+The Insilico Peptidic Natural Products Dereplicator is a bioinformatic tool that allows the annotation of known peptidic natural products in MS/MS data using in silico fragmentation tree.
+This workflow is also included into the Feature Based Molecular Network workflow, then you have the option to use it by clicking into Advanced External tools.
+After your job is complete you can explore your results and even *clone* the Dereplicator job and modify the parameters.

+Check out the [full documentation for further description of all the settings](https://ccms-ucsd.github.io/GNPSDocumentation/dereplicator/) as well as the [legacy documentation](https://bix-lab.ucsd.edu/display/Public/Insilico+Peptidic+Natural+Products+Dereplicator+Documentation).

 ### Video Tutorial - Analyze Feature Based Molecular Networking in GNPS